mvoidex/UnicodeMath/README.md

 <pre>
 \forall
 </pre>
-then insert space and text will be automatically converted to ∀ To insert space use shift+space
+then insert space and text will be automatically converted to ∀<br>
+To insert space use `shift+space`

 Hex-code of unicode symbol can be also used in one of these formats:
 <pre>